-The Grove, Hamsterley Forest, Durham.
+The Nest, Hamsterley Forest, Durham.
 Grid reference: NZ 063 300.
 Pinpoint on a Google Map found here.
 There will be sign posts on the main roads leading to the forest.
 Please note that the event is not at the main forest car park/area.

 What are the distances?

-There is a single 8 mile lap.
+There is a single 7 mile lap.
 You need to do as many as you can in 8 hours.

+It’s quite a technical course for a cross country race so make sure you bring your A game.
 Marshals will be positioned all along the race route for the safety of the riders.
 There will be a feed station to top up your water and get some nibbles.
 Apart from the mandatory kit it’s entirely up to you what you take round with you.

 06:00 – Registration opens in Event HQ